 Moving onto what DaVinci Resolve is best known for, Colour Grading.
 The new upgrade includes ResolveFX Keyframe Track, Curves with Histograms, Auto Colour Balance and Matching, and much more.

-It is an Emmy award-winning piece of image processing tech software that features deep 32-bit float processing and YRGB colour science ideal for latest HDR and wide colour workflows.
+It is an Emmy award-winning piece of image processing tech software that features deep 32-bit float processing and YRGB colour science ideal for the latest HDR and wide colour workflows.

 The Blackmagic DaVinci Resolve Studio 16 is compatible with Fairlight Professional Consoles.